rwxrob/notes/Cycling goals.md

 I always do better with a goal.
 I've had cycling goals for most of my life and it has done a lot to keep me motivated.
 My goal has always been to be a podium finisher in my age group.
 These days the only difference is I don't care much about any competition that isn't eSports bike racing which I can do for the rest of my life.
 More than half the esports competitors I race against are over the age of 50—and a significant number are over 70!
 These bad-ass seniors remind me there's absolutely no excuse not to go for it.
 This is a fitness goal I can hold onto forever and really enjoy.
 Who gives a shit if 95% of the rest of the people my age have given up.
 Not me (and not Doris).

 * [Esports racing is more fair and balanced](Esports%20racing%20is%20more%20fair%20and%20balanced.md)

-## Stay outdoors
+## Train outdoors

 By biggest goal is to keep myself outside at much as possible.
-If I'm honest, the idea of competing indoors on a trainer my
+If I'm honest, the idea of competing indoors on a trainer makes me seriously claustrophobic.
+I always go through these phases every year.
+When Spring approaches I start hating being indoors, then later when it gets really cold and rainy in November I start to hate training outdoors and prefer being nice and cozy inside even though I've made my own studded snow tires before to keep outside in the absolute worst conditions.
+Living in NC means I could really just train outdoors all year round without any major problems.
+I'm not going to say _only_ outdoors—for now—but maybe one day once I get my outdoor kit really dialed in.
+It is certainly easier to get a longer ride in outside than inside even if indoor training helps hit consistent zones better.
+## Race indoors

+For the most part the only place I will be doing any racing is indoors.
+It's just safer—especially at my age.
+When the occasional race outside comes along perhaps I will also do that.
+But only if something really good comes along and probably in the Gran Fondo category.
 ## 3.0 W/kg Zone 2

 I know that sounds like a lot—especially for an old guy like me—but I want to dream big here.